All Episodes

 They wiped out a city indiscriminately bombing everything and anything.

-And I see human evil in our time, and and people complain that I'm I'm suggesting that we arm the Ukrainians who have shown incredible strength, valor, courage on the battlefield, and have been effective as hell, and we're not doing enough fast enough.
+And people complain that I'm suggesting that we arm the Ukrainians who have shown incredible strength, valor, courage on the battlefield and have been effective as hell.

-And if we don't move armed to the T Shaw, and I agree with you on that.
+Armed to the T, Sean, I would agree with you on that.

-They should have been armed to the T. All of those, all of those things that were left on the ground in Afghanistan have been sent or flown into the helicopters, the planes, all of those could have been in Ukraine, and they could have been in Ukraine months and months ago, long before this happened.
+All of those things that were left on the ground in Afghanistan should have been sent or flown into the helicopters, the planes, all of those could have been in Ukraine, and they could have been in Ukraine months and months ago, long before this happened.

-Well, as the build-up started, NATO should have gotten together and said we better get ready.
+Well, as the buildup started, NATO should have gotten together and said, we better get ready.

-And by the way, there's now a build-up of troops on the border of Ukraine and Belarus.
+And by the way, there's now a buildup of troops on the border of Ukraine and Belarus.

 And if we don't take that seriously, that's going to be another error.